 5 Lessons Learned By Millionaire Entrepreneurs During the Time of Crisis

-By the time an individual cover the journey till adulthood, (s)he undoubtedly has learned a numerous lesson.
-With the moving time, these lessons keep on getting matured, but smartness is in keep learning from everything and everyone you come across.
+By the time an individual cover the journey till adulthood, (s)he undoubtedly has learned numerous lesson.
+With the moving time, these lessons keep on getting matured, but smartness is in keeping learning from everything and everyone you come across.

-While the guy next door learns thousands of lessons through his lifetime, an entrepreneur almost doubles the figure.
-The journey to become a successful entrepreneur acquaints you with few encounters that usually people don’t come across.
-This is why a successful entrepreneur becomes a role model for the rest of people.
+While the guy next door learns thousands of lessons throughout his lifetime, an entrepreneur almost doubles the figure.
+The journey to becoming a successful entrepreneur acquaints you with few encounters that usually people don’t come across.
+This is why a successful entrepreneur becomes a role model for the rest of the people.

-One fine day you have this one idea, which you believe will roll the dices overnight/with time and will make you stand amidst the ‘Big Boys’.
+One fine day you have this one idea, which you believe will roll the dice overnight, with time, and will make you stand amidst the ‘Big Boys’.
 You moved further with the idea, side-lining the unnecessary suggestions and learning with time, eventually achieving your set targets.
 But wait!!

-The three line/ 45 words paragraph sounds much like a fairy fable.
+The three-line, 45 words paragraph sounds much like a fairy fable.
 The reason is that we skipped the ups and downs which as an entrepreneur one faces in his day to workings.
-One such stabbing moment is the time of crisis.
+One such stabbing moment is a time of crisis.

-Swami Vivekananda rightly said, ‘If you don’t face problem, you are heading wrong’
+Swami Vivekananda rightly said, ‘If you don’t face a problem, you are heading wrong’

 The concern shouldn’t be that you came across some problem, rather you need to be concerned that you don’t have the solution/the way to get off it.